 Happy Sunday and a very warm welcome to all the new subscribers!
 I’m thrilled and honored to have you as readers and truly appreciate your thoughts and feedback 🙏.
-Each edition of 3 Things will contain a dive into 3 rabbit holes I’ve found myself going down recently.
+Each edition of 3 Things will contain a dive into 3 rabbit holes I’ve found myself going down recently and associated business opportunities.
 Subscribe to get each week’s edition straight to your inbox and if you enjoy it, please share (I suck at self-promotion so can use your help)!
 This past week I’ve been thinking a lot about:

 That’s all for today!
 If you have thoughts, comments, or want to get in touch, find me on Twitter at @ezelby and if you enjoyed this, please subscribe and share with a friend or two!

 From scrap metal to timber, estate planning to freight pooling, the new (un)sexy podcast is a meandering exploration of just how sexy unsexy industries can be.

 Join us weekly as we uncover stories of niche and esoteric markets, understanding their history and looking at the future through the eyes of the pioneering entrepreneurs willing to bring technology and exponential improvements to these often overlooked spaces.

 Listen now on Spotify, Apple, Google, or wherever you listen to podcasts.